Modern 21st-Century Sustainable Fuel and Energy Solutions

 There are many grades of ethanol-based biofuel blends growing in use worldwide, such as E10, E15, and E85.
 There are also many grades of biodiesel blended fuels growing in global use - such as B5, B20, and B100 (B100 is not a blend, it's a 100% renewable source of fuel).

-Hybrid vehicles (hybrid passenger cars, hybrid buses, hybrid light-duty trucks, hybrid heavy-duty trucks, hybrid ships) can be developed to run on numerous types of fuel and/ or electricity.
-Hybrid vehicles can run on biofuel and biofuel blends (either ethanol or biodiesel), liquefied natural gas (LNG), or compressed natural gas (CNG).
+The engines of hybrid vehicles (hybrid passenger cars, hybrid buses, hybrid light-duty trucks, hybrid heavy-duty trucks, hybrid ships) can be developed to run on numerous types of fuel and also combined to run with electric motors.
+Hybrid vehicles can run on biofuel and biofuel blends (either ethanol or biodiesel), bio-liquefied natural gas (bio-LNG), or compressed natural gas (bio-CNG).

 Hydrogen for Transportation